 - Be established and available in order to sign a one-year (or other designated time-frame), renewable contract with CLA.

 - Own and be able to use a computer with internet service and have all required documentation equipment and supplies needed to care for an individual in your home

-If you are interested, please email your name and address to email@example.com.
-You will then be sent an information packet, application, and other forms to help you get started.
+Email completed forms to email@example.com.
+You will then be sent an information packet and other forms to help you get started.